Rdatatable/data.table/README.md

   36.  `rbind/rbindlist` binds in the same order of occurrence also when binding tables with duplicate names along with 'fill=TRUE' (previously, it grouped all duplicate columns together).
 This was the underlying reason for [#725](https://github.com/Rdatatable/data.table/issues/715).
 Thanks to Stefan Fritsch for the report with a nice reproducible example and discussion.

+  37.  `setDT` now provides a friendly error when attempted to change a variable to data.table by reference whose binding is locked (usually when the variable is within a package, ex: CO2).
+Closes [#475](https://github.com/Rdatatable/data.table/issues/475).
+Thanks to David Arenburg for filing the report [here](http://stackoverflow.com/questions/23361080/error-in-setdt-from-data-table-package) on SO.

 #### NOTES

   1. Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning: